zieren/eltern-emailer/README.md

    ```
    npm install args-and-flags content-disposition nodemailer puppeteer winston
    ```
    This downloads 400+MB.
-You can continue with the next steps in the meanwhile.
+You can continue with the next step in the meanwhile.
 1. Edit the file `config.json` to specify your login credentials, SMTP server etc. All uppercase parts need to be replaced.
 If you don't want to store credentials in a file you can pass them via commandline flags (see [Flags](#flags)).